jamiedouglass/LoLsServer/README.md

 --------

 Language of Languages (LoLs) is being bootstrapped and written in itself.
 This includes the parser and metalanguage.
-LoLs compiles into JavaScript and directly executed.
+LoLs compiles into JavaScript and executes directly.
 Work is divided into workspace files.
 Each workspace consists of interrelated views and languages.

 Project Organization